stephenpearson/rails_actioncable_demo/README.md

 Download the ExtJS 6.2.0 zipfile and extract.
 This must be made available as public/extjs Intall Redis and run using default configuration.
 It should be listening on port 6379

-Run the Puma server as normal.
+Run bundler, migrations and then start the Puma server as normal.
 ```
+cd rails_actioncable_demo
+bundle
+rails db:migrate
 rails s
 ```